cfochoa7/Memory-Game/README.md

 5. Click the cancel button to receive a messege from the developer

 ## Resources
-Special thanks to Mike Wales, Matthew Cranford, and the Udacity community for providing guidance for this project.
+Special thanks to Mike Wales, Matthew Cranford, and the Udacity community for providing guidance on this project.

 * Mike Wales
 * Mathew Cranford